-Schools and Drugs.
+Schools and Drugs: The Opioid Crisis.
 As the community struggles to figure out a spate of teen overdoses, education columnist Joel Westheimer weighs in on what schools can really do about teen drug abuse.

 Teaching Trump.
 Joel Westheimer weighs in on the debate over teacher neutrality and political opinion in the classroom.

 Middle Schools.
 (November 1, 2016).
 Ottawa's English public school board wants to phase out middle schools.

 Inclusive Schools.
 Gifted programs are on the chopping block in the Ottawa Carleton School Board.

 Summer Transitions.
 (September 6, 2016).
 Education columnist Joel Westheimer offers advice on how to smooth out those transitions and how schools can help with first day jitters.